-Scene reconstruction, the task of building 3D descriptions using the information contained in multiple views of a scene, is an established challenge in computer vision [Longuet-Higgins 1981].
-It has seen remarkable progress over the last few years due to faster computers and improved algorithms (such as Seitz and Dyer [1997], Narayanan et al. [1998], and Pollefeys [1999]).
-The Coliseum system is built upon the Image-Based Visual Hulls (IBVH) scene rendering technology of MIT [Matusik et al. 2000].
-Our Coliseum efforts have shown that the IBVH method can operate at video rates from multiple camera streams hosted by a single personal computer [Baker et al. 2002].
+Scene reconstruction, the task of building 3D descriptions using the information contained in multiple views of a scene, is an established challenge in computer vision (Longuet-Higgins [1981]).
+It has seen remarkable progress over the last few years due to faster computers and improved algorithms (such as Seitz et al. [1997], Pollefeys [1999], and Narayan et al. [2000]).
+The Coliseum system is built upon the Image-Based Visual Hulls (IBVH) scene rendering technology of MIT (Matusik et al. [2000]).
+Our Coliseum efforts have shown that the IBVH method can operate at video rates from multiple camera streams hosted by a single personal computer (Baker et al. [2002]).